jtod/Hydra/README.md

 compiled using version 3.2.0.0 of the Cabal library
 ~~~~

+### Hydra

-2. Download Hydra from https://github.com/jtod/Hydra -- click Releases
+1. Download Hydra from https://github.com/jtod/Hydra -- click Releases
    and download the most recent version.
 It isn't recommended to use
    the Code link; that will give you the development branch which is
    not a stable release.
 The installation file is Hydra-i.j.k.zip (or
-   .tgz).
+   .tgz), where i.j.k is the version number.

-3. Put the file somewhere in your user workspace and uppack it: on
+2. Put the file somewhere in your user workspace and uppack it: on
    Linux, tar -xzf Hydra-i.j.k.tgz and on Windows use 7zip or tar.

-4. Enter *make userinstall*.
+3. Enter *make userinstall*.
 Alternatively, enter the following
    commands, which update the Haskell package database from the
    Internet, compile the dependencies, and build a documentation web
    page.